PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable specifies the cost of retrieving list fields in GraphQL queries.
 Lists contain multiple items, making them more resource-intensive than scalar fields.

+### API_GRAPHQL_NON_PAGINATED_LIST_FIELD_COST

+This environment variable defines the cost for list fields that do not implement pagination in GraphQL queries.
+Non-paginated lists risk returning unbounded data, increasing server load and response times, especially for large datasets.

 ### API_GRAPHQL_MUTATION_BASE_COST

 This environment variable defines the base cost of executing a GraphQL mutation.
 Mutations typically modify data, making them more expensive than queries.